oldnomad/picosocks5/src/picosocks5.md

 boolean options (**--anonymous** and **--nofork**) are interpreted as boolean values, with `"yes"`, `"true"`, and `"1"` interpreted as a true value, and any other value as a false value.

+## ACL sections

+Configuration file may contain named sections.
+These sections specify ACL sets for corresponding groups of users.
+That is, a section heading `[name]` starts a section with parameters for users in group `"name"`.

+Section headers may repeat.
+All parameters between this section header and the next section header (or end of file) belong to this section.

+ACL set section may include following parameters:

+  * Configuration parameter **request**, containing rules allowing and disallowing specific types of requests.
+See command line option **-request** for explanation.
+  * Configuration parameter **network**, containing rules allowing and disallowing IPv4 or IPv6 networks.
+See command line option **-network** for explanation.
+  * Configuration parameter **base**, specifying name of parent ACL set section.
+Rules from the parent section will be checked after rules specified in this section.
+If parent section is not specified, root section is used.

+Note that rules in ACL set section are checked only after SOCKS authentication.
+That means that an incoming connection from an address forbidden in an ACL set will be accepted, authenticated, and only after that dropped.

+Special ACL set section with header `[*]`, if specified, will be used for anonymous users and for users without a group.
+It will not, however, be applied to users with a group for which no ACL set section was specified.

 # AUTHENTICATION FILES